 Shopping List for Second Baby

-Get a great stroller
+Get a great stroller for your second baby

 Needing a great stroller is multiplied with subsequent kids.
 You might need a double.
 If your kids are still small, I love the Maclarens, they’re easy to maneuver (but if you’d prefer not side-by-side, I like this one too) But, if you have one who MIGHT need a ride every now and then, I’d recommend something like this one.
 My kids were never close enough to stroller together (although, in a few emergencies I wore the baby while Mr Middle stroller’d at Disneyland), so I just bought a really nice stroller.